JorgeMombach/Cars_Challenge_Week_4/README.md

 }
  ```

-For this example the resulted return shoukd look like this:
+For this example the resulted return should look like this:

 "Car successfully added!"